robjohncolson/Mar1-25/README.md

 A mobile-friendly web application that serves as a front end for AP Statistics resources.
 The app dynamically loads content from a local directory structure, making it easy to update and maintain.

-## Latest Release - v2.2.0 (March 20, 2025)
+## Latest Release - v2.2.1 (March 22, 2025)

-This release improves content organization:
+This release improves navigation:
-- Separate sections for AI content and multimedia resources
-- Color-coded cards for different content types
-- Improved visual hierarchy with clear section headers
-- Reduced confusion between overlapping section numbers
+- Added "Up to Unit" navigation option on quiz pages when coming from MCQs
+- Enhanced navigation flow between MCQs, quizzes, and unit pages
+- Better access to all unit resources from any context

 See the [CHANGELOG.md](CHANGELOG.md) for detailed release notes.